Climbing Mount Kilimanjaro is a physical undertaking, so you should prepare yourself accordingly with a Kilimanjaro training program.

 You should start training for climbing Kilimanjaro at least two months prior to your departure.

-Your longest/hardest workouts should be performed two to four weeks before your departure.
-For the last two weeks, you should taper off your training and in the final days, rest so that your body has time to recover before your actual climb.
-In addition to walking/hiking, you can also supplement your training with exercises such as running or cycling, which will increase your aerobic capacity.
+For everyone, the longest/hardest workouts should be performed two to four weeks before departure.
+During the last two weeks, you should taper off your training and in the final days, rest so that your body has time to recover before your actual climb.
+At this point, it’s more important to stay healthy and injury free, than to get a few more sessions in.

 Live a Healthy Lifestyle